angrykoala/angrykoala.github.io/blog/2025-03-13-mindfck-devlog-1/index.md

 # Mindfck Devlog 1: Making a High Level Programming Language to Brainfuck

-A few months ago.
-I embarked on another esolang project: [Minfck](https://github.com/angrykoala/mindfck).
-A simple, easy to use language that transpiles to the infamous brainfuck[^7].
-In this and following posts I'll write down the journey of making this ridiculous project with its challenges and solutions.
+A few months ago, I embarked on another esolang project: [Minfck](https://github.com/angrykoala/mindfck).
+It's a simple, easy-to-use language that transpiles to the infamous brainfuck[^7].
+In this and following posts, I'll document the journey of making this ridiculous project, along with its challenges and solutions.

-With Mindfck, a fairly innocuous code such as:
+With Mindfck, a fairly innocuous piece of code like:

 ```c
 int a